Stanford University

 • Completely cover the nose and mouth.

-• Acceptable types include cloth masks with tightly woven fabric (i.e., cotton) with minimum two layers, disposable/surgical face masks, and masks with inner filter pockets.
+• Recommended types include cloth masks with tightly woven fabric (i.e., cotton) with minimum two layers, disposable/surgical face masks, and masks with inner filter pockets.

-• NOTE: A face covering does not include a scarf, ski mask, balaclava, bandana, turtleneck, collar or single layer of fabric.
+• NOTE: A face mask does not include a scarf, ski mask, balaclava, bandana, turtleneck, collar or single layer of fabric.

 • Fit loosely on your face with large gaps around the nose and chin.